 What, then, to do?
 How can we call out bigots without turning things terribly awkward and falling into the sea?

 Step one is to ask yourself: are you going to let this slide?

-Are you going to listen to Uncle Bob’s “PC gone mad” soliloquy without once interrupting him, only to complain to your cousins about it once Unlce Bob has retreated back to his swamp?
-Am you going to pretend that it was just a joke?
-Do you tell yourself that if you’d lived in France during World War Two of course you would have joined the Resistance, yet let casual bigotry slide because you don’t want to have an awkward conversation during a dinner party?
-Will you replay an imagined conversation dripping with cutting-yet-witty remarks that will show the bigot the error of their swamp-dwelling ways over in your head, only to say nothing the next time you are in the exact same situation in some sort of letting-bigotry-slide Groundhog Day?
+Are you going to listen to Uncle Bob’s “PC gone mad” soliloquy without once interrupting him, only to complain to your cousins about it once Uncle Bob has retreated back to his swamp?
+Are you going to pretend that it was just a joke?
+Will you replay an imagined conversation dripping with cutting-yet-witty remarks that will show the bigot the error of their swamp-dwelling ways over in your head later on, only to say nothing the next time you are in the exact same situation in some sort of letting-bigotry-slide Groundhog Day?

 Whatever your reasons, perhaps you decide to stay silent.
 That’s your call.
 Some people like staying in the boat without rocking it.
-It could be one of fancy schmancy luxury liners with a bar and a sun lounge and models for crew.
+It could be one of those fancy schmancy luxury liners with a bar and a sun lounge.
 It could be a very comfortable boat indeed.
 Risking being hurtled into the sea doesn’t suit everyone, after all.

 Or, are going to say something?
 If so, read on …

 Second step: identify the type of bigot you are dealing with